elkmire/Lemonade/README.md

 2. Enter your message in the text area or click "Browse Files" to select a file
 3. Select your encryption key from the dropdown
 4. Enter the key password if required
+5. (Optional) Enter an "Extra Option" for an additional layer of obfuscation
+6. (Optional) Set the "Iterate" count to re-encrypt the data multiple times
-5. Click "Encrypt Data"
+7. Click "Encrypt Data"
-6. Copy the encrypted output or download as a file
+8. Copy the encrypted output or download as a file

 ### Decrypting Messages or Files